no-mood/ebpf-vulns/XDPs/xdp_synproxy/README.md

 *Signed-by: Francesco Rollo*

+### [5.35 unint_mem]: Referencing uninitialized memory

+Using uninitialized memory results in undefined behavior.
+It can expose garbage values, leak data, or corrupt program logic depending on the compiler and runtime context.

+**Implementation Details:**
+- The function `uninitializedRead()` declares a pointer `char *uninit_ptr` without initializing it.
+- It then uses `__builtin_memcpy(buf, uninit_ptr, 64);`, reading from an uninitialized memory location.
+- The copied content (`buf`) is printed byte-by-byte with `bpf_printk()`, demonstrating random or garbage values.
+- This shows how lack of initialization can lead to unpredictable outcomes and violate memory safety.

+**Verifier:** Passed.

+**Exploitable:** dependes on runtime behaviour we might have signs or zero initialized stack

+*Signed-by: Giorgio Fardo*

 ### [5.36 ptrobj]: Subtracting or comparing pointers from different array objects

 Subtracting or relationally comparing pointers that don't refer to the same array object results in undefined behavior.
 This commonly occurs when accidentally mixing pointers from different memory regions.